All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can you take antibiotics while on GLP-1 medications?
 Learn about the GLP-1 and antibiotics interaction, absorption concerns, and how to manage both safely.

 Yes, you can take antibiotics while on GLP-1 medications.
 There are no major direct drug interactions between GLP-1 receptor agonists and most common antibiotics .
 The main consideration is that GLP-1 drugs slow gastric emptying, which could slightly delay how quickly oral antibiotics are absorbed.
-For most courses of antibiotics, this is not a clinical concern.
+For most courses of antibiotics, this isn't a clinical concern.

 What We Know About This Interaction